Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation

-We also examined issues in repositories that included ``Translate ReadMe'' in their titles to see how frequently users and contributors raised related concerns.
-A similar trend emerged: In \textbf{large-scale repositories}, we found 64 issues across 260 repositories, in \textbf{medium-scale repositories}, 3 issues across 57 repositories; and in \textbf{small-scale repositories}, 4 issues across 500 repositories.
-Figure \cite{Translation_Issues_activity_trend} shows the distribution of these issues.

-This results reveal disparities in translation activities across the life-cycle of open source repositories.
+These results reveal disparities in translation activities across the life-cycle of open source repositories.
 Although translation efforts occur across levels of maturity, we observed a clear concentration of translation activities in large-scale repositories, though primarily opportunistic and likely influenced by project maturity and/or visibility.
-Table \ref{tab:translation_stats} shows the description of translation activities.
+Table \ref{tab:translation_stats} shows the distribution of translation activities.